 Sometimes called houseleeks or ‘hen and chicks,’ the succulents of the Sempervivum genus are distinguished by their rosette shape and brightly colored, pointy leaves.
 This pet-friendly plant is both cold hardy and easy to care for indoors—just provide it with bright direct to indirect light and water it every two to three weeks and you’re good to go.

 This genus of tropical plants includes the ‘baby rubber plant’ (pictured above)—a low maintenance succulent with thick, juicy leaves.
 Bright indirect to low light and watering every one to two weeks is recommended for this pet-friendly house plant.
 Show it some love, and it might even return the favor with a yearly display of white flowers.

-These thick-leaved tropical succulents are favored for their eye-catching, brightly colored flowers.
+Known colloquially as window’s thrill, these thick-leaved tropical succulents are favored for their eye-catching, brightly colored flowers.
 To ensure your Kalanchoe blooms, place it in a spot that receives lots of bright, indirect light and water it generously every three weeks (and only when the soil has dried out).